Recycling in Australia

-Recycling in Australia is a widespread, but not a comprehensive part of waste management in Australia.
-Recycling occurs through commingled kerbside recycling collections, drop-off programs, and various other schemes.
-Collection and management of household recycling typically falls to local councils, with private contractors collecting commercial and industrial recycling.
-In addition to local councils, legislation and overarching policies are implemented and managed by the state and federal governments.
+In Australia, waste materials are categorised in three streams: municipal solid waste (MSW), construction and demolition (C&D) and commercial and industrial (C&I).
+Recycling in Australia is a widespread, and comprehensive part of waste management in Australia, with 60% of all waste collected being recycled.
+MMSW is collected from households, commercial businesses, industries and construction.
+Despite its prominence, household recycling makes up only a small part (13%) of Australia's total recycling.
+It generally occurs through kerbside recycling collections such as the commingled recycling bin and food/garden organics recycling bin, drop-off and take-back programs, and various other schemes.
+Collection and management of household waste typically falls to local councils, with private contractors collecting commercial, industrial and construction recycling.
+In addition to local council regulations, legislation and overarching policies are implemented and managed by the state and federal governments.

+Australian recycling of soft plastics has notably suffered from the collapse of all capability to recycle at scale.
+There is as of yet no significant usage of recycled soft plastics in Australia.

 History

-Early recycling efforts (1920-1950)
+Early recycling efforts (1920–1950)

-Prior to WWII, open and unregulated landfills as well as incinerators were a popular and viable solution to Australia's waste problem.
+Prior to World War II, open and unregulated landfills as well as incinerators were a popular and viable solution to Australia's waste problem.
 The only material with enough value to compensate recycling was waste paper.
-Waste paper collections from households and factories started in Melbourne in the 1920s, with the practice becoming widespread across Australia by the 1940s due to the start of WWII.
-In addition to the collection and recycling of paper, WWII caused a very high level of demand for resources such as metal, paper, and rubber waste to contribute to the war effort.
+Waste paper collections from households and factories started in Melbourne in the 1920s, with the practice becoming widespread across Australia by the 1940s due to the start of World War II.
+In addition to the collection and recycling of paper, World War II caused a very high level of demand for resources such as metal, paper, and rubber waste to contribute to the war effort.
 Despite the rise in recycling, these recycling practises faded after the war with no sustainable market for these resources.